 Upon successful validation and implementation, the MOS2S developments will be integrated in Kiswe’s current live sports & entertainment streaming platform, Trekker Live.
 The timing will depend on the outcome of the results and further developments to be done, but it is anticipated that within 6 months to a year from project ending the results should be integrated and maximally contributing to the success of our Kiswe platform.

-ETRI, and MOOOVR (Korea)
+ETRI, JDI System(Korea)

-ETRI and MOOOVR is targeting the professional 360VR content venue.
-MOOOVR has been already working on multiple short 360VR films using the MOOOVR capture rig and the ETRI video stitching system.
-Moreover, ETRI and MOOOVR are expecting that, by implementing a high-quality live event content chain in MOS2S, a new content value chain can be developed, sufficient to convince their current and future customers.
+ETRI and JDI system are targeting the professional 360VR content venue.
+ETRI and JDI systemare expecting that, by implementing a high-quality live event content chain in MOS2S, a new content value chain can be developed, sufficient to convince their current and future customers.

 Mobile News Providers